conductrics/conductrics-js-wrapper/README.md

 You may provide an optional second argument to the `decision` method, which is an options object that can contain:

 + `session` - a session ID to use to identify the visitor.
-If null or not provided, the server will create a session id, which this wrapper will retain as a session cookie.
+If null or not provided, the server will create a session id, which this wrapper will retain as a session cookie by default (see `cookies` option for the constructor).
+Cookies are not set if you provide a `session` explicitly here.
 + `point` - a point code, if you want to use the Conductrics "point" concept for decision attribution.
 + `choices` - an anonymous object that contains the options that Conductrics should select from.
 Each key is a decision to be made (typically one except in multivariate cases), and the value of each key should be an array of at least two choice codes.
   - For a simple decision, use something like `{version: ['a','b']}` - the selection from Conductrics will be something like `{version: {code:'b'}}`